 Are you going to stop using High Fructose Corn Syrup?

 Although we have significantly reduced our use of the ingredient in recent years, we do use High Fructose corn syrup when it is right for the recipe, mostly to help deliver a smoother texture than other sugars can provide, or to keep the cost of a product affordable.
-High fructose corn syrup contains the same number of calories as table sugar and has been widely used in the food industry for more than fifty years.
+High fructose corn syrup is labelled glucose-fructose in Canada and contains the same number of calories as table sugar.
+It has been widely used in the food industry for more than fifty years.
 Many people have told us they would prefer to avoid HFCS, which is why we will continue to move away from using it in new products we launch and explore opportunities to remove it from existing products.
 More than 95% of the products we offer for retail sale in Canada do not contain high fructose corn syrup.
-It is used in some varieties of our Campbell’s® Condensed soups.

 Why do you use HFCS in your products?